 Initializes a query written in SQL language and declares this query to the database server in order to optimize the next executions of this query.
 This query is not run.
-Then, the query can be run by HExecuteSQLQuery
+Then, the query can be run with HExecuteSQLQuery

 We recommend that you use this function when the same query is run successively and when only some of the query parameters are modified at each execution.